EOEPCA/system-architecture/docs/reference-architecture/resource-registration-BB.md

 #### Data Gateway Reuse

+See section [Harvester Data Sources dependency on the Data Gateway][harvester-data-sources-usage].

 The implementation of the Harvester Data Source components may be partly or wholly met by the capabilities of the [**Data Gateway**][data-gateway-building-block] building block, that is designed to provide a reusable/extensible implementation that encapsulates the interface with the data providers.

 ## Registration into Building-blocks